 Distance: 1135 km loop

 Taking you through some of Australia’s most iconic destinations in the outback, the Red Center Way route is one of the best roadtrips to take in the region and is something we definitely recommend you make time for.
-Travel through towering gorges, sandy deserts, and valleys as you reach destinations like Uluru, Kings Canyon, to Alice Springs.
+Travel through towering gorges, sandy deserts, and valleys to see amazing wildlife in Uluru and Kings Canyon, and towns like Alice Springs.
 During the journey, you can stop along the way to swim and cool off, swimming in incredible water holes.
 The beauty of driving yourself through the outback is that you can stop anywhere you please, pitching a tent or staying in nearby wilderness lodges.
+If you’re going to be in Australia for a little while, you can even consider buying a campervan to always have somewhere homey to stay on your roadtrip adventures.

 Day 1: Alice Springs to Glen Helen